 A Quick BMW Brand Study on its Branded House

-“We’re fortunate right now at BMW in that all of our products are new and competitive,” said Jim McDowell, vice president of marketing at BMW (McDowell, whose formal title now is Vice President MINI of the Americas), as he explains BMW’s product life cycle.
-“Now, how do you do that?
-You have to introduce new models over time.
+(Read Stealing Share’s New Global Automobile Market Study here) “We’re fortunate right now at BMW in that all of our products are new and competitive,” said Jim McDowell, vice president of marketing at BMW (McDowell, whose formal title now is Vice President MINI of the Americas), as he explains BMW’s product life cycle.
+We will look at this in depth here in this short BMW brand study.

 You have to logically plan out the introductions over time, so you’re not changing a whole model range at the same time you’re changing another model range.”
 BMW’s strategy is to keep its products in the introduction and growth stages by periodically introducing new models in each of its product lines.
 In fact, BMW does not like to have any products in the maturity or decline stage of the product life cycle.

 Explains McDowell, “If a product is declining, we would prefer to withdraw it from the market, as opposed to having a strategy for dealing with the declining product.
 We’re kind of a progressive, go get ’em company, and we don’t think it does our brand image any good to have any declining products out there.
 So that’s why we work so hard at managing the growth aspect.”